 The study participants with more dipeptides were the higher-lactobacilli groups, meaning lactobacilli dominance may be important to those groups.

 Some dipeptides signal to the human immune system, helping to regulate inflammation.
 Bacteria may also use dipeptides in quorum sensing (colony communication) and cellular sensing.
-Lactobacilli species may utilise dipeptides for its own purposes, and produce their own antifungal, antiviral and antibacterial dipeptides.
+Lactobacilli species may utilise dipeptides for their own purposes and produce their own antifungal, antiviral, and antibacterial dipeptides.

 The increased number of dipeptides in non-smokers and lactobacilli-dominated vaginas may account for increased production of bioactive compounds by lactobacilli.